datanav/docs/technical/powerofficego-superoffice.rst

 Powerofficego Customers person to Superoffice Person
 ----------------------------------------------------
-Before any synchronization can take place, a link between a Powerofficego Customers person and a Superoffice Person must be established.
+Every Powerofficego Customers person will be synchronized with a Superoffice Person.

+If a matching Superoffice Person already exists, the Powerofficego Customers person will be merged with the existing one.
+If no matching Superoffice Person is found, a new Superoffice Person will be created.

 A Powerofficego Customers person will merge with a Superoffice Person if one of the following property combinations match: